 Festival Headquarters is located east of the International Food Row, off Hudson.
 You may go here for event information.
 Should you lose any members of your party or need directions, you may also go to Lost People tent, located on the plaza, north of the International Food Row.

 Police, first aid, and emergency personnel are on the grounds at all times.
 Emergency services are located in the Myriad Botanical Gardens on the 2nd floor Conference Room.
+The First Aid station is located South of the Crystal Bridge in the Myriad Gardens, on Reno Avenue.

 MidFirst Bank, the official bank of the Festival, has ATM locations on the north side of the tower in the International Food Row, and in the T-Shirt tent on the plaza.